port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-spec-and-default-resources.md

 The integration's base spec includes:

-- `version` - the integration's current version, should be bumped when a new version of the integration is released
 - `type` - integration type, also determines the name of the generated image for the integration
 - `description` - the description that will be displayed in Port's UI for the integration
 - `icon` - the icon that will displayed in Port's UI for the integration, the value has to match one of the icons available in Port's library